 And, yes, fasting plays a major role in reaffirming Muslims' faith, too.
 Beyond avoiding food and drink from sunset to sundown (and breaking the fast with a meal known as an iftar every night), "fasting" also means avoiding bad behaviour.
 This might mean cutting back on gossip, practicing patience, or controlling your temper — any social habit you have that may end up hurting others.
 "When you're fasting, you become aware of everything you do and how you react in every situation," Khatri says.

 Khatri adds that non-Muslims often overlook the community-building aspect of Ramadan, but celebrating as a larger group is a huge part of the holiday.
-Whole mosques will open their doors to the public for a communal iftar and families will decorate their homes and neighborhoods for the month.
+Whole mosques will open their doors to the public for a communal iftar and families will decorate their homes and neighbourhoods for the month.
 She says it's these community-wide displays of faith that "signify the holy month and create an environment of festive joy."

 At its core, Ramadan is an opportunity for Muslims to reconnect with their religion and consider how their everyday lives reflect their faith — without any distractions.
 "It's a very transformative time as we turn to our faith to help us become better people and to strengthen our relationships with each other," Khatri says.